 On our comparison wheel today, are two audio companies which come from different origins but yet meet each other in the same price bracket.
 RHA has come to be known worldwide as the 'Aston Martin of Headphones' and is designed and built in Scotland.
 Whereas, SoundMAGIC hails all the way from China with their price-conscious earphones.

-"If a whooping 3-year warranty and a plethora of accessories are on your mind, then the RHA MA390 U is the best pick in this price bracket.
+"If a whooping 3-year warranty and a plethora of accessories are on your mind, then the RHA MA390 Universal is the best pick in this price bracket.

 But, if you want no further than a earphone with a mic, then you should go with the SoundMAGIC E10C."

 TACTILE 3 BUTTON MIC

 DESIGN: RHA MA390 Universal vs SoundMAGIC E10C

 Coming to the design, RHA has taken a subtle route.
 It has used high-grade aluminium alloys that make the MA390 Universal sturdy and durable.
 Attention to detail is very apparent in their signature aircraft grade construction and their aerophonic design.
 This time, RHA ditched the black anodization housing, going for a full silver look.
 While the back is nicely recessed making it appear slightly dimpled, as opposed to its previous completely flat design.
 The eartips bloom outwards like a trumpet and are proof that these earphones have been designed with aesthetics in mind.
 The new housing is considerably smaller in diameter and a tad bit deeper in terms of length.
 At a phenomenally affordable price point, one can tell that this is a truly premium product.

 In terms of thought to design, RHA deserves an applause.
 The aluminium build assures durability and strength unlike any other earphone under Rs.
 2000.
 Contrary to the SoundMAGIC E10C, the RHA MA390 Universal comes in a single colour.